val-town/val-town-docs/src/content/docs/how-to/embed.md

 When writing for the web, lots of people use WYSIWYG editors, such as those in Wordpress or Notion.
 In tools with a simple writing experience, you can paste your embed URL straight in.
-Here’s how it looks when pasted into Notion (which generates this page):
+Here’s how it looks when pasted into Notion:

 <div class="not-content">
   <iframe src="https://www.val.town/embed/neverstew.embedded" width="100%" frameborder="no" style="height: 400px;">